mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 So actually, physical exhaustion itself knows pretty well what to do next.
 Because, exhaustion itself itself has no abode.
 No abode; emptiness.
 So, if you exhaust [yourself] in zazen, you never die.
 You never die; you feel good after that.
 Don't you think so?

+##### 1:05:03

 **Same person**: Well, so maybe exhaustion isn't the right word, Roshi.
 It's a state like, where I can be sitting, and pretty quiet, you know, not moving a lot, because I'm in a position where I'm not in a lot of pain, in an easier position.
 And, it's like the thoughts keep coming, and keep coming, and keep coming.
 And it's like how you live your everyday life; you know, you walk around the street and all these thoughts keep coming.
 And I feel like I can go on like that for months, and that to stop that would take a lot of effort, but I just don't have it to put the effort out.

-##### 1:05:39

 **Katagiri**: But, mostly, even in your daily living, you cannot chase after each thought you have had.
 Don't you think?
 You throw away most of the thoughts that you have had.
-For instance, if walk on the street, maybe you are caught by some ideas: "Oh, I want to go to Japan."
+For instance, if you walk on the street, maybe you are caught by some ideas: "Oh, I want to go to Japan."
 But, sometimes: "Oh, it's ridiculous."
 Even if you don't say it's ridiculous, you completely forget.
-And then another thought comes up, and then, if you are interested in certain ideas, you just attach to [them] for a certain moment, a certain period of time.
+And then another thought comes up, and then if you are interested in certain ideas, you just attach to [them] for a certain moment, a certain period of time.
 So you are always handling just the one thought, one view.
 That's all.
 And then, another thought comes up, and then if you are not interested, you can throw [it] away pretty easily.
 We do [this] always.
 But in zazen, problem is ... the surroundings are completely quiet.
-And also, the surroundings are limited, what is called zazen.
+And also, the surroundings are limited in what is called zazen.
 It's a small room.
-So mind cannot stand up *[he chuckles]* in [a] small room, because [the] mind wants to run wild in the universe, completely beyond time and space.
+So mind cannot stand up *[he chuckles]* in a small room, because [the] mind wants to run wild in the universe, completely beyond time and space.
 Going to Europe, going to Japan, always; this is characteristic of mind.
 But if you sit down and let the mind rest in the small room, which is called zazen: mind cannot stand up.
 It's very hard.
 That's why [the] mind becomes more picky of it's thoughts.
 Do you understand?

-But actually, you do [let go of thoughts] always in your daily living, exactly as the zazen.
+But actually, you do [let go of thoughts] always in your daily living, exactly as [in] zazen.
 [The] difference is that your mind is more picky than usual daily life.
 That's all.
 That's why you are confused pretty easily.
 But in daily living, very naturally, automatically, you throw away what you have to do, even though you don't think [about it].
 Throw away, and you can pick up one thing, and immediately another thing comes up from outside, so you don't have enough time to meddle with it, so you handle another thing.
 But, strictly speaking, you always handle one thing.

 **Same person**: I understand what you're saying.
 It doesn't feel to me like really doing zazen.
-It's not really doing zazen.
-And yet, it feels like I could do a 20-day sesshin this way.
+It's not really doing zazen, and yet, it feels like I could do a 20-day sesshin this way.

 **Katagiri**: That's why I told you, mind is more picky.
-That's why mind doesn't believe; that zazen is not real zazen.
+That's why mind doesn't believe that zazen is not real zazen.

 **same person**: I don't think I understand.

 **Katagiri**: Mind.
 [The] mind is more picky of your thoughts and ideas in calm circumstances, surroundings, which is called zazen.
 That's why [the] mind doesn't believe.
 Mind *feels* always.
 Mind always pokes its head into many thoughts, many ideas.
 And then, ... mind feels good if [you] let it go.
 But actually surroundings are very quiet.
 And also, mind always sees something after and before.
 That means, analyze, [and] dichotomize, always.
-That's why what mind can do is, to pick up something, after you have done.
-That is feeling, and that is experience; that is feeling of zazen.
-[Boredom?] and enjoyment about the same.
+That's why what mind can do is to pick up something after you have done.
+That is feeling, and that is experience; that is [the] feeling of zazen.
+[Boredom?] and enjoyment [are] about the same.

 **Same person**: So are you saying then that even though it seems like what I do outside, but in fact because I'm sitting zazen and doing this, it's still different?
 What I'm doing with my mind?